Policies and Procedures

 While on probation any further violation can result in dismissal from the program.
 The student will be required to meet with the Faculty Performance Review Committee to discuss the violation.
 Unless extenuating circumstances exist, the decision will be dismissal.

 Any action related to this policy is subject to the appeals process.
-Any student who feels unjustly dismissed from the program can follow the appeals process described in the Program Policies and Procedures.
+Any student who feels unjustly dismissed from the program can follow the appeals processes described in the following DHS policies: Appeal of a Dismissal Decision Based on Professional Behavior and the DHS Grade Appeal Policy.

-Any student who withdraws from the program and UNC-CH may be readmitted according to the University readmission policies (refer to the Undergraduate Admissions section of the UNC Academic Catalog).
-A student readmitted to the program must seek counseling from the Division Director and faculty to insure the student’s readiness to re-enter the program.
+Any student who withdraws from the program and UNC-CH may be readmitted according to the University readmission policies (refer to the Return to Carolina section of Undergraduate Admissions in the UNC Academic Catalog for specific information).
+A student readmitted to the program must seek counseling from the Division Director and faculty to ensure readiness to re-enter the program.

 Any student who becomes pregnant during this program must come to the Program Director and declare herself pregnant in writing before the program can consider her pregnant and provide the appropriate steps to reduce the radiation risk to the embryo/fetus.
 If the student chooses not to declare her pregnancy, she is putting the embryo/fetus at risk and the Program and the Radiation Safety Office will be unable to provide the appropriate steps to protect the embryo/fetus.

-A student can voluntarily withdraw her disclosure of pregnancy at any time.
+A student can voluntarily withdraw her disclosure of pregnancy in writing at any time.
 The program does not modify a student’s educational experience unless required by governing bodies for compliance with radiation exposure limits.

-In the case of serious illness or injury, permission to continue in the program is contingent on: a) a written statement from a qualified physician confirming the student’s ability to continue clinical and didactic studies (such a statement may be required as often as may be deemed appropriate and reasonable by the Division Director) and b) the judgment of the Clinical Coordinator that the student can carry out his/her assigned clinical education responsibilities without hazard to patients, self, or others.
+In the case of serious illness or injury, permission to continue in the program is contingent on: 1) a written statement from a qualified physician confirming the student’s ability to continue clinical and didactic studies (such a statement may be required as often as may be deemed appropriate and reasonable by the Division Director) and, 2) the judgment of the Clinical Coordinator that the student can carry out the assigned clinical education responsibilities without hazard to patients, self, or others.

-The program emphasizes student safety and encourages students to take advantage of programs and services developed to provide the University community with up-to-date information about safety measures, support services, and education regarding sexual assault and other crimes.
+The Division emphasizes student safety and encourages students to take advantage of programs and services developed to provide the University community with up-to-date information about safety measures, policies, and resources.

 The program discourages students from being alone at any time, but especially after dark, whether working in isolated areas or going to or from class, clinical, or lab.
-For safety reasons, students must schedule with program faculty if the imaging, processing, or digital workstation equipment are going to be used.
-NO students are allowed to use any such equipment unless a faculty member is on-site.
+For safety reasons, students are not permitted to use the imaging equipment in the energized lab without the presence of a program faculty member.

 Clinical experiences provide a unique structured and supervised opportunity to interact with real patients in a variety of medical imaging settings.
 The clinical rotations are planned to complement didactic and laboratory preparation.
 The special circumstance of working in a real clinical environment alongside qualified professionals warrants specific policies and procedures for clinical courses.